seqeralabs/nf-tower-aws/launch/README.md

 The `iam:PassRole` permission allows Seqera to pass [execution IAM roles](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html#create-execution-role) to AWS Batch.
-Permissions can be restricted to only allow passing specific roles to the AWS Batch
+Permissions can be restricted to only allow passing specific roles you create to the AWS Batch and EC2 services:
-service:

 ```json
 {